Are you prepared for the unexpected in the outdoors?

-At this time AdventureMed and Wilderness Medicine of Utah has resumed our wilderness medicine courses.
-The health of our students is our number one priority, and in order to keep everybody safe during this time we have implemented a few measures that we ask all of our students to adhere to: COVID-19 Update
+During class, students will be required to wear a mask for the entirety of each day.
+The health of our students remains our number one priority, and in order to keep everybody safe during this time we will continue to adhere to the following measures: COVID-19 Update